Associate of Individualized Study (AIS)

 The Associate of Individualized Study (AIS) is a degree for students wishing to choose an area of concentration that is not offered by another degree awarded by the college.
 The AIS degree is appropriate for those students who may have earned credit hours in a variety of programs, possibly at multiple institutions, because of changing job opportunities, personal need or desire, or other circumstances.
 The degree combines the existing educational disciplines at the college with a student’s educational history, college credits, and experience to create an area of concentration that best serves the need of the student, especially in connection with career or job objectives.

 1. The student will be required to complete an application for admission to the AIS program.
-This will be reviewed by the program director for humanities and social sciences.
+This will be reviewed by the dean for business, engineering and information technologies.

 2. One person from the college (in most cases a faculty member) must serve as a representative for the student’s concentration area.
 This will serve as an indication that the applicant has reviewed the proposed program with an appropriate advisory committee member.